djeada/Algorithms-And-Data-Structures/notes/graphs.md

 E: ∞
 ```

-Step 3: Pick the smallest unvisited vertex, which is C. Update its neighbors:
+III.
+Pick the smallest unvisited vertex, which is C. Update its neighbors:

 ```
 A: 0